+Something in my knee gave out–while walking, I might add– and intractable pain ensued, which led to arthroscopic surgery being scheduled.
 Not to brag, but when I woke up from anesthesia my surgeon ever so gently told me that I have the knee of a seventy-year-old woman.
-But don’t cry for my knee; she is relieved to be getting the Senior Discount at the movies.
-That popcorn is sooooo overpriced.
+Why yes, I was upset.

-And thus were the beginnings of a blossoming romance between Booty and Chair.
+And thus began the blossoming romance between my booty and the chair.

 During my seven week recovery period, Booty and Chair really became an item.
-They had flirted on and off leading up to the surgery, but no real connection bloomed until Crutches formally introduced them.
+They had flirted on and off leading up to the surgery, but the bond was cemented when Crutches formally introduced them.

 Should I have realized that Booty and Chair were no good for each other?
 That they were on a collision course headed for mom jeans and muffin tops?
-Sure, in normal times.
-But when I wasn’t lamenting, I was pouting about how awful it was that I could no longer run.
+Sure, in normal times, but I was pouting about how awful it was that I could no longer run.
 Why bother moving at all if I couldn’t move in the most efficient, hard-as-nails way possible?
 “No pain, no gain” was the battle cry in the 80s and I was nothing if not a child of those times.
-Any decade that had “Where’s the beef?”
-AND “I’ve fallen and I can’t get up!” was a decade whose catchphrases needed to be cherished.

 So what did my attitude get me?
 Fat.
 It got me fat.
-By Christmas, I was fifteen pounds heavier than I had ever been pregnant.
-In a theory I will never be foolish enough to test–my old maternity clothes would not fit me.
+By the end of the year, I was fifteen pounds heavier than I had ever been when I was pregnant.
+If I had been stupid enough to try, my old maternity clothes would not have fit me.
 Take a moment of silence for that soul-sucking sadness.

 Something had to change and that something was getting a Fitbit Zip, joining a fitness support group, and logging back into My Fitness Pal to track my calories.

 Guess what I learned?
 I was eating too much and moving too little.
-Who knew my 44-year-old metabolism couldn’t burn through nachos and cookies every night?
+Who knew my middle-aged metabolism couldn’t burn through nachos and cookies every night?

-I clipped on my Fitbit Zip sure that in the course of my day I would hit the magic 10000 steps because I knew I was an active person.
+That first day, I clipped on my Fitbit Zip sure that I would hit the magic 10000 steps because I knew I was an active person.
 Um, I hit about 3000.